Terms & Conditions

 - Marketing, photography and videos

-22.1 Subject to Clause 22.3 the Student agrees to participate in promotional activities undertaken by the School which include photography, videoing, recording and other such activities.
-Written comments by parents and students may also be used for the above purposes unless expressly requested not to do so by the person in question.
+22.1 Subject to Clause 22.3 the Student agrees to participate in promotional activities undertaken by the School which may include photography, videoing, recording and other such activities.
+Written comments by Parents / Guardians and/or Students may also be used for such promotional activities unless expressly requested not to do so by the person in question.

 22.2 These activities may result in the production of materials featuring the Student such as brochures, posters, websites, newsletters and marketing campaigns.